swzn/FacebookWebScraper/fb_ws.md

 ### Search modes
 Given a depth n and a child-count k, we will be using the Breadth-first search method ([BFS](https://en.wikipedia.org/wiki/Breadth-first_search)) or the Depth-first search method ([DFS](https://en.wikipedia.org/wiki/Depth-first_search)).

-**Breadth-first search**: This search mode will first visit all siblings of a node before visiting the children.
+**Breadth-first search**: <a name="BFS">This</a> search mode will first visit all siblings of a node before visiting the children.
 This search will start at depth 0, where only a single page/group is in the search space.
 The algorithm will then visit the k first children of the node, before recursively visiting children of its children.
 In other words, this search completely visits a depth-level before passing onto the next one.
 This search ends once all the nodes on the n<sup>th</sup> depth-level have been visited.

-**Depth-first search**: This search mode will visit all children of its children before visiting its sibling.
+**Depth-first search**: <a name="DFS">This</a> search mode will visit all children of its children before visiting its sibling.
 The search will start at depth 0, only a single page/group is in the search space.
 The algorithm will then *save* the k first children of the node, but only recursively visit the first child node.
 The algorithm will keep recursively visit child nodes until it has reached the n<sup>th</sup> depth-level.
 At this point, the algorithm will travel to its siblings to perform the type of search.
 In other words, the algorithm only travels to a sibling node if the current node's subtree has been completely visited.

 **Figure 1.** A search tree with depth n = 2, child-count k = 2